 1.3 Passphrase protection

-To access The Co-operators secure website, you will need proof of your identity in the form of your email ID and passphrase.
+The Co-operators secure website, you will need proof of your identity in the form of your email ID and passphrase.
 You will only be granted access if the information entered is correct.
 To better protect yourself, only you should know your passphrase.
+1.4 Session timeout

 To further protect your information, your online session will end after a period of inactivity.
 If you want to continue accessing your account(s), you will have to sign in again.
 You should always sign out when you are done and, if using a computer that is not your own, you should clear your browser's cache and close the browser window.